-Upon reading the film's script, the surviving crew members were so incensed that they sent an open letter to star Harrison Ford, producer/director Kathryn Bigelow and producers Christine Whitaker and Steven-Charles Jaffe, expressing their dismay.
+Upon reading the film's script, the surviving crew members were so incensed that they sent an open letter to Harrison Ford, Producer/Director Kathryn Bigelow, and Producers Christine Whitaker and Steven-Charles Jaffe, expressing their dismay.
 Among the less-than-credible details they objected to were profane language, the animosity between the two highest-ranking commanding officers, insubordination among the crew, drunk crew members, the attempted mutiny, the guns (which are kept under seal in a secret location) and the handcuffs (which were only used by and available to cops).

 The character of Executive Officer Mikhail Polenin is based on the historical Soviet Naval officer Vasili Arkhipov, who served as Deputy Commander and Executive Officer of K-19 during its 1961 nuclear accident.
 Arkhipov would later serve on the Soviet Submarine B-59 during the Cuban Missile Crisis, and reportedly refused to concur with the launch of a nuclear torpedo against an American destroyer, thus possible preventing the outbreak of World War III.
 Arkhipov would go on to hold several submarine command postings and was a submarine squadron commander before promotion to Rear Admiral in 1975.
 He was made a Vice Admiral in 1981, retiring a few years later, and died in 1998.

 The movie set of the sub was identical in size to the actual K-19 sub, thanks to the K-19 blueprints that were available to the producers.
 Since the sub's corridors were very narrow, the filming camera rolled along a rail system implemented on the ceiling.
 The rails were painted so they would blend with the sub's interiors.

-The Russian submarine used for filming was sold to the USS Saratoga Museum Foundation in Rhode Island for uses as an exhibit.
-It subsequently sank while docked in Providence during a severe rainstorm and was used by the US Navy as a salvage training exercise.
-After it was raised, it was no longer suitable as a museum and was sold for scrap metal.
+The Russian submarine used for filming was sold to the U.S.S.
+Saratoga Museum Foundation in Rhode Island for use as an exhibit.
+It subsequently sank while docked in Providence during a severe rainstorm and was used by the U.S. Navy as a salvage training exercise.
+After it was raised, it was no longer suitable as a museum, and was sold for scrap metal.